deadlydog/deadlydog.github.io/_posts/2024-01-05-Multiple-ways-to-setup-your-CI-CD-pipelines-in-GitHub-Actions.md

 Similarly, Azure DevOps uses the term "template", while GitHub Actions uses the term "reusable workflow", so I may use them interchangeably as well.

 ## The approaches

+Some CI/CD criteria we want to meet in our examples are:

+- Deploy to the `staging` environment automatically when a `main` branch build completes successfully.
+- Manual intervention should be required to deploy to the `production` environment. e.g. A manual approval.
+- PR builds and non-main branch builds should:
+  - Not trigger automatic deployments.
+  - Manual deployments should still be possible when needed.
+- All builds should upload their artifacts so they can be downloaded/inspected.

 The approaches we will look at are: